 The 1/20 of the net profits is withheld by the company for the formation of a reserve, which may either be capitalised or set- off against losses.
 This happens before any distribution of any profits.

-Τhe manager(s) of the PC and the sole member – in case the PC is single -membered private company – must be registered at the Social insurance Organisation (OAEE).
-The minimum fee for this is 167,50 euros monthly.
+Τhe manager(s) of the PC and the sole member (in case the PC is single -membered private company) must be registered at the Social insurance Organisation (EFKA/OAEE).
+The minimum fee for this is 220,00 euros monthly.
+In case that that is the first registration in EFKA as a Director then there is a discount and the fees are 136,50 euros.

 Τhe persons that are participating in the PC, and are already insured in a public insurance organisation of another EU country may obtain a relevant exemption from the payment of the insurance fees in Greece (A1).

-There is no minimum requirement in relation to the share capital of the PC.
+There is no minimum requirement in relation to the share capital of the PC, but we advise that the initial capital must cover at least the operation costs until the company generates income.

 The contributions of the members in order to participate in the company can be of 3 kinds: